MudgalLabs/arthveda/README.md

 # Arthveda

-[Arthveda](http://arthveda.app) is an open-source trading journal for the Indian markets that offers seamless broker imports, reveals powerful analytics, and helps you improve.
+[Arthveda](http://arthveda.app) is an trading journal for the Indian markets that offers seamless broker imports, reveals powerful analytics, and helps you improve.

 **Arthveda is in open beta right now!**